front-end-intermediate/session-1/readme.md

 Generated content from an Array.

-Open index-START.html in Sublime text and examine the html. ????
+Open index-START.html in your editor and examine the html.

 We will replace the existing nav labels with items from an array using a `for loop`.